 Equity Experts and its sleazy practices

 If you are a member of a condominium or homeowner association and fall behind on paying your association dues, beware if Equity Experts contacts you.
 According to its website, it collects on behalf of associations, “without the up-front costs and risks associated with standard association collections.”
 However, that message is for the associations for which it hopes to do business; it is not for the homeowners.
 As a debt collector, Equity Experts charges its collection fees to the homeowner and adds them to the total cost of the collection.
-In many instances, they charge fees and costs to homeowners that are illegal.
+In many instances, they charge fees and costs to homeowners that are unconscionably high.

 As a third-party debt collector attempting to collect homeowner’s association dues, Equity Experts is governed by the Fair Debt Collection Practices Act.
 Under this law, a debt collector cannot collect any fee or charge that is not based on the law or contract.
 This means that Equity Experts may only charge you fees and costs for which there is a statute or that is provided for in your condominium association documents such as the by-laws.
 In many instances, Equity Experts charges people according to their own fee schedule which has no relationship with either a statute or your by-laws.
-As debt collectors, they are breaking the law.
+As debt collectors, they may be breaking the law.

 If you are contacted by Equity Experts, contact us immediately.

 If Equity Experts has contacted you to collect unpaid association fees, do not ignore them, as you will quickly find that the amount they seek to collect from you will increase by hundreds or even thousands of dollars.
 By the time the fees begin to escalate on top of each other, you may have a lien against your property.